OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

-After extensively testing the Brooks Cascadia 16 trail shoes on the American Discovery Trail for a total of six months, I can confidently say that these shoes priced at $130 are highly reliable.
+I’ve tested the Brooks Cascadia 16 trail shoes on the American Discovery Trail for six months, so I can personally vouch for their reliability.
+Priced at $130, these shoes truly offer top-notch performance.

 Our Verdict